CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step2.rst

  Or click this quick launch button to be taken directly to the app:

-   - RStudio: |rstudio-geospatial-3.6.3|_
+   - RStudio: |rstudio-verse-3.6.3|_

 **2.** Click the |apps_button| 'Apps' button and a new window should open.

-   Search using the query "rstudio geospatial" and see what comes up.
+   Search using the query "rstudio verse" and see what comes up.

    |apps_search|

-   Also, under the "My Apps" tab click on the "My Communities" section and "NEON" Group should appear.
+   Also, under the "My Apps" tab click on the "My Communities" section and "AG2PI" Group should appear.

    Click on the Hyperlinked name and a new window should open.